Øredev 2011 in the rear-view mirror – Part 4

 binary serialization may crash if the assembly changes and

 be CPU intense.
-A final piece of advice was to design your systems as if you have
+A final advice was to design your systems as if you have a farm,

-a farm, caching etc…even if you do not have one at the moment.
+caching etc. even if you don’t have one at the moment.

-Marc covered a lot in this talk.
-He started off by stating that you must have an entirely different mindset when you develop for the cloud and that you should be designing all new applications as if they are to be run in the cloud.
+Marc started off by stating that you must have an entirely different mindset when you develop for the cloud and that you should be designing all new applications as if they are to be run in the cloud.

 Marc went through various hosting alternatives (